- Boards and Commissions

 Qualifications for the Convention and Visitors Bureau Advisory Board also extend to non-resident applicants who are employed in lodging and tourism industry located in Allen.

-All applications received, including those from incumbents, will be reviewed and considered for interview.
-Interviews are typically held in late August and early September.
-Appointments are made in September and effective Oct.
+All applications received, including those from incumbents, are reviewed and considered for a July interview.
+Appointments are made in August and begin on Oct.
 1.

 Applicants are encouraged to attend at least one meeting of the board or commission they wish to join.
 All appointees must attend a mandatory orientation conducted by the City Secretary and City Attorney.